SB-DA/Stock-Analysis/README.md

 ## Refactor VBA code and measure performance
-Using our knowledge of VBA and the starter code provided for the Challenge to refactor the Module 2 script we will loop through the data one time and collect all of the information.
-Our refactored code should run faster than it did in this module.
+Using our knowledge of VBA and the starter code provided for the Challenge to refactor the Module 2 script we looped through the data and collected all information.
+Our refactored code below now runs faster than it did in this module.

     '1a) Create a ticker Index
      tickerIndex = 0